Configure Devices

 Step 2

-The table lists all the available groups.
+The table lists all available authorization groups.

 Step 3

-Perform these steps, as needed:
+Perform these steps, as needed.

 To perform these steps